samantsharmadnagrowth/Telegram_openclaw_skill/README.md

 ## ⚠️ Important Note

 This tool uses your personal Telegram API credentials.
 Avoid sharing your `apiId`, `apiHash`, or `session.txt` with anyone.
+And before running the code, add your `apiId`and `apiHash` in the fetch_tg.js file.